mrcavalcanti/mosaicoo/docs/sources/developers/http_api/annotations.md

 ]
 ```

-> Starting in Grafana v6.4 regions annotations are now returned in one entity that now includes the timeEnd property.
+> Starting in Mosaicoo v6.4 regions annotations are now returned in one entity that now includes the timeEnd property.

 ## Create Annotation

-Creates an annotation in the Grafana database.
+Creates an annotation in the Mosaicoo database.
 The `dashboardId` and `panelId` fields are optional.
 If they are not specified then an organization annotation is created and can be queried in any dashboard that adds
-the Grafana annotations data source.
+the Mosaicoo annotations data source.
 When creating a region annotation include the timeEnd property.

 The format for `time` and `timeEnd` should be epoch numbers in millisecond resolution.